Point Charts¶

 Mark Fields¶

-Dataface scatter charts are authored with type: scatter (or the type: point alias) plus top-level channels such as x, y, color, size, and shape.
+Dataface scatter charts are authored with type: scatter plus top-level channels such as x, y, color, size, and shape.
 Arbitrary Vega-Lite spec, mark, encoding, config, transform, params, and composition blocks are rejected on the authored surface.
 Use top-level Dataface fields and the typed style: object.